NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 I Belong To A Fraternity/Sorority.
 How Do I Obtain The 85 or 45 Meal Plan?

 You must pick one of the three meal plans on the housing contract.
-After that, if you wish to change to the 85 or 45 meal plan, you may contact Cathie Kuss in the Student Center office (next to the bookstore) and she will help you to switch your meal plan.
+After that, if you wish to change to the 85 or 45 meal plan, you may contact Dining Services to switch your meal plan.
+You will be required to complete and submit a Meal Plan Waiver Form that includes signatures from the Greek House president or house manager and the Director of Greek Life to Dining Services by 4 p.m. on the fourth day of classes each semester.

 What If I Want To Live With A New, Transfer, Readmit Or Current Commuter Student Next Year?

-Contact Connie Manes at 937-327-7800 or firstname.lastname@example.org by Friday, March 29 to reserve the space for your roommate and then proceed through the housing lottery, adding that person to your group.
-If that person is an incoming new or transfer student, he/she must send in their tuition deposit and enter your name in question #4 of their online housing survey before June 1.
-If that person is a current commuter student or readmit, he/she must contact Connie Manes by Friday, March 29 in order to reserve the space in your room.
+Contact Connie Manes at 937-327-7800 or email@example.com by Friday, March 28 to reserve the space for your roommate and then proceed through the housing lottery, adding that person to your group.
+If that person is an incoming new or incoming transfer student, he/she must send in their enrollment deposit and enter your name in their online housing survey before June 1 as their roommate choice.
+If that person is a current commuter student or readmit, he/she must contact Connie Manes by Friday, March 28 in order to reserve the space in your room.
 If for any reason your friend does not commit to the space, another student will be assigned with you during summer or fall consolidation.

 What If My Roommate Withdraws After Lottery Or Over The Summer?